Chris-Tijerina/horiseon-code-refactor-tijerina/README.md

 WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning

     Solution: There was not a lot of issues with the overall structure of the html elements, but some divs were changed to sections in order to better meet accessability standards.
+I also added id's to the content of the benefits now that they share a class to allow for better CSS selection for individual portions of the section.

 WHEN I view the image elements
 THEN I find accessible alt attributes